Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 Known issues
 ------------
-Currently LibreOffice has a bug which prevents checking out documents from within LibreOffice.
+* Currently LibreOffice has a bug which prevents checking out documents from within LibreOffice.
 Checking out the document in Alfresco first and then starting editing of it will work.
+* SSL support is broken in all released LibreOffice versions.
+As of now we are awaiting a fix in LibreOffice which may appear in a later version of LibreOffice.
+In the meantime, go ahead and vote/comment on the LibreOffice issue https://bugs.freedesktop.org/show_bug.cgi?id=72277 to speed up fixing of the bug.

 License
 -------